SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 7. Scotts Valley Art, Wine and Beer Festival

-Scotts Valley is a quaint town about an hour south of San Francisco heading over the mountains toward Santa Cruz.
-While this weekend-long festival promises a great selection of local brews and wines, it is not just for 21+.
+Scotts Valley is another quaint town heading south from SF over the mountains toward Santa Cruz.
+While this weekend-long Bay Area beer festival promises a great selection of local brews and wines, it is not just for 21+.

 This is a great opportunity for the whole family to have fun with the food trucks, arts and crafts booths, entertainment, and fun events like the "Dog Day Sunday" dog contest and the "Cops and Rodders" car show.